wur-bioinformatics/introduction-to-bioinformatics/week1.md

 The Integrated Resource of Protein Families, Domains and Sites ([InterPro](https://www.ebi.ac.uk/interpro/)) integrates 13 member databases (including [Prosite](sec_prosite) and [Pfam](sec_pfam)) into a comprehensive secondary database.
 Additionally, it provides annotation from other tools, for example to annotate signal peptides and transmembrane regions.
 It allows to identify functionally important domains and conserved sites in a sequence by simultaneously annotating it using the member databases.
-Interpro can be used to find out to which protein family a sequence belongs to, or what its putative function is.
+Interpro can be used to find out which protein family a sequence belongs to, or what its putative function is.
 Additionally, one InterPro entry can integrate entries from the member databases, if they represent the same biological entity, reducing redundancy.
 InterPro entries are also linked to [Gene Ontology](sec_go).
 They are curated before being released.

 InterPro is updated every 8 weeks.
-The current release from 10 May 2023 contains ~39,000 entries, which represent different types:
+The current release from 25 Jan 2024 contains ~41,000 entries, which represent different types:

 As an example, look at the [InterPro entry](https://www.ebi.ac.uk/interpro/entry/InterPro/IPR010945/) for the type 2 malate dehydrogenase protein family.
 The entry has a name (malate dehydrogenase, type 2) and accession (IPR010945).